ghelobytes/flask-ferris-example/README.md

 ## Description of functionality

 This is more or less the App Engine Guestbook example written in Flask.
-The application use's Ferris' search utilites to automatically add entities to the search index and search over them.
+The application uses Ferris' search utilites to automatically add entities to the search index and search over them.

 ## Run Locally
 1. Install the [App Engine Python SDK](https://developers.google.com/appengine/downloads).